 Try this simple ear training exercise.
 MAKE SURE YOUR GUITAR IS PROPERLY TUNED FIRST!

-Start listening to how different open strings compliment one another and eventually you can tune all of your strings without fretting anything!!!
+Start listening to how different open strings complement one another and eventually you can tune all of your strings without fretting anything!!!

 *A note on tuning with distortion: